GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 - **Rewarded**: An advertisements that can be requested by the user in exchange for a reward (an additional life, a retry when the user dies, a bonus starting item, extra starting health, etc.).
 Rewarded ads should be shown when users explicitly consent to watch an advertisement.

+!!! warning

+    When testing your game in CrazyGames' QA Tool, midgame ads won’t work, only the reward ads.
+You must really submit your game in their Developer environment.
+After this, test again in the QA Tool.
+The ads should now work.
+This is the only way to test midgame ads ads in your game.

 ![](crazy-games-video-ad-action.png)

 You can use the **Video ad just finished playing** condition to resume the game after the end of the ad.